mlange-42/yarner/guide/src/advanced/project-structure.md

 # Project structure

 Yarner offers flexibility regarding the structure of projects.
-This chapter presents project layouts recommended for different use cases.
+This chapter presents some project layouts recommended for different use cases.

 [[_TOC_]]